freeCodeCamp/freeCodeCamp/guide/english/css/background-opacity/index.md

 ---
 ## Background Opacity

-The opacity property specifies the opacity/transparency of an element, that is, the degree to which the content behind the element is visible.
+The opacity CSS property specifies the level of transparency of an element, that is, the degree to which the content behind the element is visible.

 The opacity property can take a value from 0.0 - 1.0.
 The lower the value, the more the transparency: